Yevgeny Ivanov (spy): Profumo affair

 When the Profumo affair became openly public in early June 1963, just three months after Profumo had lied in the House of Commons by denying an affair with Keeler, the ensuing scandal of Britain's war minister having an affair with the mistress of a Soviet spy resulted in several far-reaching consequences.
 On a personal level, Ivanov's relationship with Keeler caused Maya to leave him, while the Kremlin failed to show him much recognition.
 The double rejection led to Ivanov drinking heavily for some time afterwards.
 Ward took an overdose of barbiturates on the evening of 30 July 1963, just hours after a damning summing up by the judge at his trial on charges of living off the immoral earnings (i.e. prostitution) of Keeler and Mandy Rice-Davies.
 Ward slipped into a coma and was rushed to hospital; he was found guilty in absentia on 31 July, but died on 3 August before sentence could be passed.

 Later years

 Ivanov was recalled to Moscow on 22 January 1963, prior to the Profumo affair becoming public knowledge, after the Soviet government had sensed a potential scandal involving MI5.
 Upon returning to the Soviet Union, Ivanov seemingly "disappeared" in the eyes of the international community by keeping a very low profile for the next 29 years, while he had actually continued his naval career, being assigned to the Black Sea Fleet, before publishing his memoirs in 1992.
 It is not known whether Ivanov continued to work with the GRU but he was reportedly awarded the Order of Lenin late in his career.

 Keeler revealed that she met Ivanov again in Moscow in 1993.

-On January 17, 1994, Ivanov was found dead in his Moscow flat at the age of 68.
+On 17 January 1994, Ivanov was found dead in his Moscow flat at the age of 68.
+His official cause of death was listed as a heart attack.